Blendify/blender-manual/blender_docs/manual/render/cycles/settings/integrator.rst

       as they tend to cause more fireflies than direct bounces.
 See the *Clamp Indirect* setting.

 Clamp Indirect
-   The same as the *Clamp Direct*, but for rays which have bounced multiple times.
+   The same as *Clamp Direct*, but for rays which have bounced multiple times.

 See :ref:`Reducing Noise <render-cycles-reducing_noise-clamp_samples>` for examples of the clamp settings in use.